Community

 (Male and Female, Age varies)

-Foster care provides dependent children with a structured, supportive and safe environment in a caring foster home; while the Specialized Foster Care program serves as an alternative to institutional, residential, and group home care for youth who cannot return home to their families.
+Foster care offers children a safe, nurturing home environment, while Specialized Foster Care provides an alternative to institutional care for youth unable to return to their families.

 LEARN MORE>>